datacamp-content-public/courses-building-and-optimizing-triggers-in-sql-server/slides/chapter_1_4ac6d7e2ecae5b05febe9a86521c1950.md

 `@script`
 What happens if I only want to change the 'MajorName' in the view for Id number 2.
-In this case, the Update statement will only affect the Major table.
-Because, the 'MajorName' column in the view comes from the 'Major' table.
-The UPDATE statement will be executed without error.
+In this case, the Update statement will only affect the Major table and will be executed without error.
 However, SQL will change the major names of all the students which are the same as Id number 2.
 Here, the 'MajorName' of  Id number 5 is also updated from 'Psychology' to 'English'.

 ---